In this post I will lay out the exact steps for better time management and productivity so you can crush your goals in 2020.

 Our life is built upon our daily habits.
 About half of everything we do throughout the day is done out of habit.
 So, if you want a better life this year, you want to better manage your time and embrace success, you need to form new habits.

-The above steps are setting you up to do this.
-Make one of your goals the commitment to write down your monthly, weekly and daily goals, then use your success planner every single day so that you ensure your own success.
+The above steps are setting you up to do just this.
+Make one of your goals the commitment to write down your monthly, weekly and daily goals, then use your goal setting planner every single day so that you ensure your own success.

-Once you start seeing how much more productive you are and how much easier it is to accomplish the goals you set for yourself, you won’t want to put your success planner down!
+Once you start seeing how much more productive you are and how much easier it is to accomplish the goals you set for yourself, you won’t want to put your goal planner down!

-Step 14: Start a new habit by giving yourself 5 minutes every morning to write in your success planner
+Step 14: Start a new habit by giving yourself 5 minutes every morning to write in your goal setting planner

 Steps 1-9 might take you some time.
 Luckily, they are really fun to work on.
 You’re dreaming about your ideal life and all the amazing things you want to accomplish in the next 1-10 years.